 Surprisingly, none of them involved a tantrum or pizza.

-The conflict management strategies I present here can be used to calm and resolve conflict in any situation – personally, a customer, colleagues or as a leader.
+You can use the conflict management strategies I present here to calm and resolve conflict in any situation – personally, a customer, colleagues or as a leader.

-1. Calm the emotional storm before attempting to resolve the dispute.
+1. Calm the emotional storm before attempting conflict resolution.

 The goal is to get each side into a calm emotional state.